AlexBHarley/deepstream.io-website/src/tutorials/integrations/cache-redis/readme.md

+---
+title: caching Redis Connector
+description: Learn how to use Redis with deepstream
+---

 #### What is Redis?
 A lot of things.
 In fact, so many that its often referred to as the "Swiss Army Knife of the web".
 Redis is first and foremost a cache.
 It's fast, simple, single threaded with non-blocking I/O and scales well in distributed deployments (should sound familiar to deepstream fans).